 Marius Tresor was named by Pelé as one of the top 125 greatest living footballers.
 He had 65 caps.
 He was the French captain before Michele Platini's arrival.
 He went to the World Cup in 1978 and 1982.
 In 1982, he scored one of the extra time goal against West Germany at the semifinal.
 He also played for Olympique de Marseille and Girondins de Bordeaux.

 CB: Robert Jonquet

 He played with the legendary Stade de Reims in the 1950's with Raymond Kopa and Just Fontaine.
 He reached the final of the newly born European Cup twice, but lost to Real madrid on both occasions.
 He had 58 caps.
-He was also the captain of the French national team during that era and went to the 1958 World Cup Finals.
+He was also the captain of the French national team during that era, and went to the 1954 and 1958 World Cup Finals.
 In a friendly match against England in 1951, he earned the nickname "The Hero of Highbury".